About the Program:

 How it works:

-- Students can be recommended by their band director and/or private teacher.
-They can also reach out directly to our Grasshoppers Coordinator (firstname.lastname@example.org).
+- Students can be recommended by their band director, private teacher or by contacting our Grasshoppers Coordinator email@example.com.

-- Fill out an initial questionnaire to determine eligibility, availability and any scholarship needs.
+- Fill out the Intake Survey (below) to determine eligibility, availability and any scholarship needs.

 - After receiving an acceptance letter, students can sign-up online, get their mentorship assignment and get started!